Okara District: History

 After the decline of the Mughal Empire, the Sikh Empire invaded and occupied Sahiwal.
 The Muslims faced restrictions during the Sikh rule.
-During the period of British rule there was a forest of Okaan where the city has been built.
+During the period of British rule, there was an Okan forest where the city has been built.
 The city is a relatively new agricultural city.
-The word "Okara" for this district was actually originated from word "Okan" (a lush green tree with needle like leaves).
-The Okan Tree gave birth to word Okanwali (Land of Okan) which ultimately finalized into Okara.
-During British rule the area was part of Montgomery District and contained a large saltpeter refinery.
+The settlement's name "Okara" actually originated from word "Okan" (a lush green tree with needle-like leaves).
+The Okan Tree gave birth to word Okanwali (Land of Okan) which ultimately became Okara.
+During British rule, the area was part of Montgomery District and contained a large saltpeter refinery.
 At independence in 1947, one of the two textile mills that Pakistan got was in Okara.
-The mill was known as Sutlej textile mill and it was Asia's biggest textile mill at that time but at present, it is closed down.
-In 1982 the city became the headquarters of the newly created Okara District.
+The mill was known as Sutlej textile mill and it was Asia's biggest textile mill at the time but at present, it has closed down.
+In 1982, the city became the headquarters of the newly created Okara District.
 Okara has had a railway line since 1892.